YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Exercise - Replication**

 Because replication builds on journaling, use the directory exDir created above.
-Enhance the shell script gtmenv to assign values to two more environment variables, ydb_repl_instance and gtm_repl_instname. ydb_repl_instance is the name of a replication instance file where a replicated instance stores information about the state of replication and ydb_repl_instance is the name of an instance – in this case, dummy, but we will change it as we create copies of the instances.
+Enhance the shell script ydbenv to assign values to two more environment variables, ydb_repl_instance and gtm_repl_instname. ydb_repl_instance is the name of a replication instance file where a replicated instance stores information about the state of replication and ydb_repl_instance is the name of an instance – in this case, dummy, but we will change it as we create copies of the instances.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ cd exDir ; cat gtmenv
+   yottadbuser@yottadbworkshop:~$ cd exDir ; cat ydbenv
-   export ydb_dist=/usr/local/lib/yottadb/r120
+   export ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64
    export ydb_gbldir=$HOME/exDir/gtm.gld
    export ydb_log=/tmp/yottadb/r1.20_x86_64
    export ydb_tmp=$ydb_log